rweigel/stats/python.md

 ## Array dtype

-Every NumPy array has a data type attribute <code>dtype</code> that indicates how the numbers are stored internally.
-When the <code>np.array</code> function is used to convert a list to a NumPy array, the chosen dtype depends on the elements in the list.
+Every NumPy array has a data type attribute `dtype` that indicates how the numbers are stored internally.
+When the `np.array` function is used to convert a list to a NumPy array, the chosen dtype depends on the elements in the list.

 ```Python
 import numpy as np